2019 Code of Conduct

 - certain private investments such as hedge funds, limited partnerships or privately held corporations

 You also must submit an update through the OBI System if there are material changes to your activity or if the activity has ended.
-For more information on Outside Activities, refer to the Outside Activities InfoPage.
+For more information on outside business activities, refer to the Outside Activities InfoPage.
 For more information on private investments, refer to the Employee Trading and Investing InfoPage.
 Additional detail can also be found in the Global Employee Trading, Investing and Outside Business Activities Policy, the WM Outside Business Activities Policy and the WM Private Securities Transactions Policy.

 Your personal trading and investing must not result in legal, business or ethical conflicts with Morgan Stanley or our clients, or otherwise appear improper.
 In particular, you must not: